 Diwali is the biggest festival in India celebrated on the occasion of the return of Lord Ram with his wife Sita and brother Laxman after 14 years of his exile or “Vanwaas” to his kingdom.

-The joy and splendour of this festival is just incomparable.
+The joy and splendor of this festival are just incomparable.
 May it be the delicacies prepared at this time, or the endless shopping we do.
 But nowadays this festival other than all this is known for the abundant bursting of firecrackers.
-Of course how can we forget the baccha company whose excitement is at it’s peak for bursting them.
-But the fact we fail to understand are the injuries they cause.
-The common site of injuries due to them are hands(fingers) which can get healed after a few days of treatment but many a times the cause a permanent damage to a very delicate organ that is EYES.
+Of course, how can we forget the baccha company whose excitement is at its peak for bursting them But the fact we fail to understand is the injuries they cause.
+The common site of injuries due to them are hands(fingers) which can get healed after a few days of treatment but many times the cause permanent damage to a very delicate organ that is EYES.

 Facts and figures

 Three major studies published from the three corners of India (Chandigarh, Mumbai & Bengaluru) shows that firecracker injuries affect mainly (> 80 %) youngster (>90% are less than 20 years) and 90 % of them are unsupervised by adults.
 More than 50% of the injury occurs to the innocent people standing nearby.
 Almost 50 % of patients lose their vision who had a significant injury from firecrackers.
 When compared with those who lost vision to those who didn’t, unfortunately, most significant factor after the grade of injury was found to be delayed presentation and inadequate treatment due to the unavailability of doctors specialized in ocular trauma.

 Smoke emitted by crackers can not only aggravate asthma but also causes allergy to the eyes to the person sensitive to it.
 Therefore, use firecrackers in open areas, wear protective goggles and avoid standing against the wind.
 Wash your hands frequently to avoid contact with eyes as much as possible.